reportportal/docs/docs/analysis/MLSuggestions.md

 * whether it has the same unique id, from the same launch
 * the probability for being of a specific defect type given by the Random Forest Classifier trained on Tf-Idf vectors

-The model gives a probability for each candidate, we filter out test items with the probability <= 40%.
+The model gives a probability for each candidate, we filter out test items with the probability less or equal 40%.
 We sort the test items by this probability, after that we deduplicate test items inside this ranked list.
 If two test items are similar with >= 98% by their messages, then we will leave the test item with the highest probability.
 After deduplication we take maximimum 5 items with the highest score to show in the ML Suggestions section.

 ML suggestions section contains at maximum 5 suggested items, they are shown together with the scores given by the model and we divide them into 3 groups:
 * the group "SAME", test items with the score = 100%